 - Due to the abrupt discontinuation of the Mark III/Master System in Japan, certain games that were programmed to be compatible with the FM Sound Unit ultimately ended up having overseas releases only, such as Ultima IV and OutRun 3D, thus the only way to enable FM sounds in these games (besides emulation) is through console modding or by playing them on a Japanese console with a converter.
 With Wonder Boy III: The Dragon's Trap in particular, the game will only enable FM sounds when played on a Japanese console.

 - Japanese and South Korean cartridges used a 44-pin connector, whereas cartridges in other regions (the Americas and Europe) used a 50-pin connector.
 The 44-pin connector in the Japanese and Korean consoles made them backwards compatible with all SG-1000/SC-3000 cartridges.
 However, SC-3000 specific cartridges (which consisted of educational and programming software) are not fully compatible with the Japanese Master System due to the lack of expansion port required to plug in the SK-1100 keyboard, which the Mark III did have.
 Japanese Mark III/Master System cartridges can be play on a western console with a converter, but not SG-1000/SC-3000 cartridges (due to the western consoles not having the required SG-1000 BIOS).
-Japanese Mark III cartridges were released in two lineup, first party Gold Cartridges, comprising almost the entirety of the system's cartridge library with the exception of two titles published by Salio (a dummy branch of Tecmo), which were labelled Silver Cartridges.
+The Japanese Mark III cartridges were released in two lineups: first party Gold Cartridges, comprising almost the entirety of the system's cartridge library; the exceptions were two titles published by Salio (a dummy branch of Tecmo), which were labelled Silver Cartridges.

 - The Sega MyCard format (called "Sega Cards" outside Japan) was very similar to the HuCard format later employed by NEC and Hudson Soft for the PC Engine, in which games were sold in small credit card sized IC chips that were smaller and easier to produce than cartridges.
 In fact, the first year of Mark III software in Japan consisted almost entirely of MyCard releases, as its first "Gold Cartridge" game (Fantasy Zone) came out almost a year after the console was launched.
 However, the vast majority of the MyCard games in Japan were actually developed to be compatible with SG-1000 hardware through the Card Catcher cartridge add-on, and only a handful of MyCards (15 to be exact) were designed to run exclusively on the Mark III.
 By the time the Master System was launched in North America, Sega was already phasing out MyCards and going back to traditional cartridges that could hold more ROM space.
 The card slot was ultimately removed from the Master System II redesign of the console (consequently rendering the SegaScope 3D glasses incompatible as well) and many Sega Card games ended up being reissued in cartridge format in Europe.